 Artificial Intelligence (AI) applications have been around for many decades.
 As early as the 1950s, chess programs were pitting machine intelligence against human intelligence.
 AI is by no means a new phenomenon.
 It has simply taken on an industrial scale.

-ChatGPT didn't happen overnight.
-It and other AI programs were fueled by hefty investments in AI research, significant breakthroughs in machine learning, and the rapid expansion of data.
-These elements have catapulted AI from a niche technology to a major force driving operational efficiency, spawning new products and services and unlocking market opportunities that were previously unimaginable.
+ChatGPT and other AI programs didn't happen overnight.
+They were fueled by hefty investments in AI research, significant breakthroughs in machine learning, and the rapid expansion of data storage and handling.
+These elements have catapulted AI from a niche technology to a major force driving operational efficiency, spawning new products and services, and unlocking market opportunities that were previously unimaginable.
 We're now looking at a future where AI isn't just an addition to the economic landscape but a fundamental part of it.

 Being at the forefront of tech innovation makes AI stocks a hot ticket for anyone looking to get in on what’s new in the investment world.
 The variety within the AI investment landscape, from established powerhouses to innovative startups, gives you the flexibility to shape your portfolio around your risk tolerance and growth goals.